Make a new start

 It's never too late for rehabilitation!

-recoveriX helps stroke or multiple sclerosis patients to decrease pain, spasticity and tremor which leads to further improvements of motor functions, concentration, passive joint movements, sensitivity, bladder control, sexual function, balance, gait and numbness of the face, body or extremities.
-It’s particularly striking that patients feel less fatigue and experience a decrease of foot freezing or foot drop.
+recoveriX helps to decrease pain, spasticity and tremor which leads to further improvements of gross and fine motor skills, concentration, passive joint movements, sensitivity, bladder control, sexual function, balance, gait and numbness of the face, body or extremities.
+It’s particularly striking that clients feel less fatigue and experience a decrease of foot freezing or foot drop.

-recoveriX supplements physical and occupational therapy with the chance for a quicker and more successful recovery.
-It can be used in the acute, sub-acute, or chronic states – even 10, 20 or 30 years after the MS diagnosis or the stroke!
+recoveriX supplements physical and occupational training and can be used in the acute, sub-acute, or chronic states – even 10, 20 or 30 years after the MS diagnosis or the stroke!

 AN NEUROLOGISTS' OPINION ABOUT RECOVERIX